Paingouin/ModernCPPSeed/README.md

 ```
 ModernCPPSeed
-╚╦ Batches
+╚╦═ Batches
  ║  ╠═ Batch_1
  ║  ║  ╠═  cpp and .h files
  ║  ║  ╚═  CMakeLists.txt --where  you configure your exe
  ║  ╠═ Batch_2
  ║  ║  ╠═  cpp and .h files
  ║  ║  ╚═  CMakeLists.txt
- ║ ╚═  CMakeLists.txt --where you add the batches you want to add.
+ ║  ╚═  CMakeLists.txt --where you add the batches you want to add, with add_subdirectory
+ ║
- ╠ Libraries
+ ╠═ Libraries
  ║  ╠═ Library_1
  ║  ║  ╠═  cpp and .h files
  ║  ║  ╚═  CMakeLists.txt --where  you configure your lib
  ║  ╠═ Library_2
  ║  ║  ╠═  cpp and .h files
  ║  ║  ╚═  CMakeLists.txt --where  you configure your lib
- ║ ╚═  CMakeLists.txt --where you add the libraries you want to add.
+ ║  ╚═  CMakeLists.txt --where you add the libraries you want to add, with add_subdirectory
+ ║
- ╠ CMake
+ ╠═ CMake
  ║  ╠═ GlobalOption.cmake --where you configure the global option of your programm
  ║  ╠═ Gonan.cmake --where you configure conan
  ║  ╚═ GlobalCompileOption.cmake
+ ║
- ╚ Tools
+ ╠═ Tools
-   ╚═ Contain tools to help  generate/build and install the binaries
+ ║   ╚═ Contain tools to help  generate/build and install the binaries
+ ║
+ ╚═ CMakeLists.txt --The main CMakeLists.txt (the one read in first by Cmake)

 ```